|Nutrition Facts (per serving)|

 Add the evaporated milk, coconut cream, and vanilla to the sugar mixture.
 Then whisk in the melted butter.

-Line a 9 by 13-inch baking pan with parchment paper.
-Leave enough paper around the edges so you can use them to lift the cake out of the pan.
-You can also butter the pan or grease it with non-stick cooking spray.
+Line a 9 x 13-inch baking pan with parchment paper.
+Leave enough paper around the edges to help lift the cake out of the pan.
+Alternatively, you can butter the pan or grease it with cooking spray.

-Pour the mixture into the prepared pan and place in the oven.
+Pour the mixture into the prepared pan and place it in the oven.

-Bake for about an hour.
+Bake for about 1 hour.
 The baking time will vary based on your oven and climate.
-It will be golden brown on top and when you insert the toothpick in the middle it will come out mostly clean.
+It should be golden brown on top, and when a toothpick is inserted in the middle it should come out mostly clean.

-- Matcha mochi cake: Add in 2 tablespoons of matcha powder to the dry ingredients.
+- Matcha mochi cake: Add 2 tablespoons of matcha powder to the dry ingredients.

 - Lemon mochi cake: Add 1 box of lemon pudding mix to the dry ingredients.

-- Chocolate mochi cake: Add 1/4 cup cocoa powder to the dry ingredients, then fold in a 1/2 cup of chocolate chips into the batter.
+- Chocolate mochi cake: Add 1/4 cup cocoa powder to the dry ingredients, then fold 1/2 cup of chocolate chips into the batter.

 - Using the parchment paper to line the baking dish will help you remove it from the pan easily.
-No more trying to scoop out the corners with a cake server.
-This way you will have perfectly clean squares.
+This way you will have perfectly clean squares and won't have to try to scoop out the corners of the cake with a cake server.